djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

-## Markdown style
+## Markdown Style

-Highmark's main contribution to Markdown is the introduction of a dedicated style language, called Markdown style.
+Highmark's main contribution to Markdown is the introduction of a dedicated style language, called Markdown Style.
 This is akin to CSS, indeed it complies down to CSS.
-Before looking at the syntax in detail we cover Markdown style's relation to published divisions.
+Markdown Style's relation to published divisions is covered first, after that its syntax is covered in detail.

-1. There is a default Markdown style[^defajlt-markdown-style] that is applied to all divisions.
+1. There is a default Markdown Style[^defajlt-markdown-style] that is applied to all divisions.
 Although it cannot be removed, it can be completely overridden if need be.
 Its purpose is to provide a consistent style in the abscence of any other.
 The idea is similar to a browser's default CSS.